 A social novel that belongs to a tightening circle of parochialized international elites isn’t worth much more than the latest brunch spot, identical in Paris and New York and anywhere else there might be money.
 If the novel is just another way for rich people to distinguish themselves subtly from one other, who cares?
 Why not put better tiles in your foyer rather than buy novels or write them?
 Why not just buy a boat?
 Or at least an Audi?

 It is not inevitable that the return to a patrimonial society will generate a new patrimonial literature.
 The novel has historically been the great enemy of snobbery.
 Openness to various forms, to various voices, to the cacophonic influx of impressions provided by industrial life, has been its triumph.
 The novel’s great advantage as an art form is its portability and cheapness.
 The novel goes everywhere; it belongs everywhere.
 Its diversity is not the dictum of politically correct university administrators.
 Its masters include ancient Roman perverts, court ladies in Japan, rural English spinsters, African schoolboys and old Newark Jews.
 The novel represents true cosmopolitanism, not the cosmopolitanism of the museum café, not the cosmopolitanism of Monocle magazine — the wealthy raiding the world for its sleekest delicacies.
 The cosmopolitanism of the novel is an embrace of the world — the elaborate result of a simple urge to be with strangers.
-Joseph Conrad knew that urge when he wrote that the point of literature was proximity: “Come closer.
-Be with me for a while.
-Let me think your thoughts.
-Think mine.
-See what I see.”
+Joseph Conrad knew that urge when he wrote that the point of literature was proximity: “My task […] is by the power of the written word to make you hear, to make you feel — it is, before all, to make you see.”
 The novel is, and always has been, a reflection of social upheaval.
 But the social realism of the past two decades has taken a side in this struggle; it views the world through the perspective of the uncomfortable winners.

 The debates around Capital in the Twenty-First Century have been extensive, but also crude.
 Right-wingers dismiss Piketty as a Marxist; the Left wants to use his research as a cudgel to beat the wealthy.
 It is too early to expect actual public policies to emerge from his insights.
 But the significance of his contribution is already apparent in the breadth of his vision.
 Nestled under the book’s mass of data, elegant mathematical formulae, and literary references is an insistence that the turmoil of capitalism is a human turmoil, within the control of human beings.
 Piketty’s book is a call to citizenship, not as a series of fatalistic poses, but as a political responsibility.
 That spirit of engagement is more radical, at this moment in history, than any other proposal.